bogeo/suspatterns/README.md

 We tried to describe the patterns formally.
 By now, algebraic specification techniques have been used.
-Of course, other approaches might be suitable and considered in the future, e.g. predicative specifications such as supported by the Object Contraint Language (OCL), just to mention one of many languages.
+Of course, other approaches might be suitable and considered in the future, e.g. predicative specifications such as supported by the Object Constraint Language (OCL), just to mention one of many languages.
 From a technical point of view, formal pattern descriptions are embedded into an XML-based overarching pattern language here, namely the "pattern language modelling language" (PLML). - Please note that this is all is work-in-progress and that your participation